developer-zebra/developer-zebra-site/src/ehs/3-2/guide/about/index.md

 ## New in EHS 3.2

 * **Now supports <u>ONLY</u> Android 8.x (Oreo) and Android 9.x (Pie)**.
 * **EHS 3.2 download package contains a single .apk file** compatible with all supported devices running Oreo and Pie.

-Newly added device support in this release: EC30 Oreo, ET51 Oreo, ET56 Oreo, L10 Oreo, VC8300 Oreo, PS20 Pie, TC52 Pie, TC72 Pie

-Bypass user confirmation dialog when adding Pinned shortcuts:
-When a Pinned shortcut is added to the home screen, prior versions of EHS presented a dialog to confirm the request with no way to bypass.
-EHS 3.2 provides a configurable option to bypass this confirmation dialog.
-This would be useful when the Pinned shortcut creation is automated using applications such as Enterprise Browser.
-By default, bypass UI confirmation is disabled.
-For more information about the feature, visit the TechDocs webpage.
+* **Bypass user confirmation dialog when adding Pinned shortcuts** is a configurable option designed to aid automated shortcut creation by suppressing the dialog that appears when a shortcut is added.
+Disabled by default.
+* **EHS can now launch links that reference local files** though a “URL” tag (i.e. "file://&#42;.html") on devices running Android 8.x Oreo (and later) if files reside on external storage (i.e. SD card).

 -----